DiantArts/DiantArts/README.md

   - [xrnMeta](https://github.com/DiantArts/xrnMeta): A template metaprogramming library that puts most of my reusable meta programming into a single library to avoid reimplementation.
 I mostly use the contraints but the rest may be useful as well.
   - [xrnNetwork](https://github.com/DiantArts/xrnNetwork): A new iteration of the [MmoNetwork](https://github.com/DiantArts/mmoNetwork) project to simplify it by using the xrn suite and my new knowledge.
   - [xrn3dPong](https://github.com/DiantArts/xrn3dPong); A multiplayer 3D pong using all the previous xrn projects to group them into an actual demonstrable game using [VulkanSandbox](https://github.com/DiantArts/VulkanSandbox) as base.
+  - [xrnBoidsSim](https://github.com/DiantArts/xrnBoidsSim); A 3D flock simulator using all the xrn projects try out the boids concept.

 All these projects were very challenging for multiple reasons.
 I learned a lot and will keep pushing them forward until I can finally combine them all into a game engine.